-General George Washington with his half brother, Lawrence Washington, sailed from the Potomac River, through the Chesapeake, on the brigantine the “Success” on a rough non-stop journey to Barbados, arriving November 2, 1751.
-As a Seattle and Portland travel agent I appreciate that Barbados provides a backdrop rich in history, inhabited by Arawak and Carib indigenous peoples at the time of European colonization of the Americas in the 16th century.
-The island was an English and later British colony from 1625 until 1966.
+General George Washington, with his half brother, Lawrence Washington, sailed from the Potomac River, through the Chesapeake, on the brigantine the “Success” on a rough non-stop journey to Barbados, arriving November 2, 1751.
+As a Seattle and Portland travel agent I appreciate that Barbados provides a backdrop rich in history.
+Inhabited by Arawak and Carib indigenous peoples at the time of European colonization of the Americas in the 16th century, the island was an English colony from 1625 until 1966.
 Barbados eventually had one of the world’s biggest sugar industries after starting sugar cane cultivation in 1640.

 BARBADOS RUM PUNCH

 1 of sour = 1 part West Indian lime juice

 2 of sweet = 2 parts simple syrup

 3 of strong = 3 parts aged Barbadian Rum

 4 of weak = 4 part water or chipped ice

 by Molly Sumption, Caribbean Honeymoon / Sandals Expert, Seattle & Portland / subscribe to RSS feed